It’s Not Andrew Tate’s Conversion, It’s Some Muslim Men’s Reactions - MuslimMatters.org

 How often have women been made to feel like sex is only for men, that being sexual beings is only for men?
 And yet Omar himself changed law on how long men could serve in the army when he overheard just one woman complain she was sexually lonely without her husband.
 [Ibn Qudamah, alMughni]

 3. Scholarship: Women scholars played a critical role in Islamic history.
-Aisha, the daughter of the great saw]companion Saad ibn Abi Waqqas, taught Imam Malik.
+Aisha, the daughter of the great companion Saad ibn Abi Waqqas, taught Imam Malik.
 Sayyid Nafisa, the great granddaughter of the Prophet himself, was the teacher of Imam alShafi.
 Karimah alMarwaziyyah, the greatest hadith scholar of her time, was the teacher of alKhatib alBaghdadi.
 Shaykha Fatima bint Muhammad alSamarqandi was a scholar who the famous Salahudin alAyoubi and his predecessor Noor alDin would seek fatawa from, seeking advice on state matters.
 These are simply a handful of thousands of women scholars in our history.
 [Sh Akram Nadwi’s AlMuhadithaat, Ibn Hajar’s alIsabah fi Tamiz alSahaba, Ibn Sa’ad’s al-Tabaqat, and alSakhawi’s alDaw’ al-Lami’]

 A Dangerous Following & The Muslim Male Reaction

 The Prophet is associated with uplifting women.
 Contrast this with Andrew Tate, whose brand is associated with men who harm and objectify women.
-In fact, a sister who is working on publishing a study with a university sent me a message explaining, “I work in social services in England, I’ve come across several young men newly referred to the social services for violent behavioral challenges, and when interviewing and working with each of these young men in the last year we have identified at least 65% of them had consumed Tate’s material.”
+In fact, a sister who is working on publishing a study with a university sent me a message explaining, “I work in social services in England.
+I’ve come across several young men newly referred to the social services for violent behavioral challenges, and when interviewing and working with each of these young men in the last year we have identified at least 65% of them had consumed Tate’s material.”
 While she recognized this may be correlation rather than causation, she mentioned that the fact so many of them cited him by name is alarming.

 Despite all this, before Tate even accepted Islam, some men micro-influencers were hosting him on podcasts and promoting him on their pages.
-They were platforming someone who was proud to have a webcam business of exploiting women for entertainment, who spoke and joked openly about committing violence against women and objectified women in some of the most derogatory ways.
+They were platforming someone who was proud to have a webcam business of exploiting women for entertainment, who spoke and joked openly about committing violence against women, and objectified women in some of the most derogatory ways.
 These micro-influencers who platformed him are not scholars.
 In fact, I have heard men scholars in the past denounce Tate and warn Muslim men from following him.
 Why were these men hosting him as an example of manhood before he even became Muslim, when these views are so blatantly far from Islam?

 Dear Brothers: When you praise Tate as a “true man” who can bring that manhood into the Ummah with his conversion, you communicate to many women that you literally do not care about what happens to your sisters.

-Can you see why Muslim women, especially women who are victims and survivors of domestic violence and those who work with women and children who are, could be terrified that Muslim men will adopt Tate’s pre-Islamic attitudes towards women?
+Can you see why Muslim women, especially women who are victims and survivors of domestic violence, and those who work with women and children who are, could be terrified that Muslim men will adopt Tate’s pre-Islamic attitudes towards women?
 And even worse, now take Tate’s previous attitudes and deem them Islamic?

-This week, sisters who have written publicly regarding feeling terrified about staying in this community because of many Muslim men’s loudly celebratory and un-nuanced reaction, have received death threats from Muslim men who follow Tate.
+This week, sisters who have written publicly regarding feeling terrified about staying in this community because of many Muslim men’s loudly celebratory and un-nuanced reactions, have received death threats from Muslim men who follow Tate.
 These women were told they aren’t actually believers and they saw Muslim men on multiple live social media streams joking about raping them.
 Yes, they did report these accounts.
 But the fact that this has been the experience of so many women who have vocally expressed their concerns, is certainly in line with that same type of branding.

 Conversion

 We welcome conversion joyfully.
 And we should all recognize that rectification takes time, support, and mentorship.
-Conversion is an opportunity to perfect not only one’s beliefs, but also one’s character in following the pinnacle of character .
+Conversion is an opportunity to perfect not only one’s beliefs, but also one’s character in following the Pinnacle of character .

 We should pray Andrew Tate will become the best of us and that we all become better.
 We should want him to have incredible support and mentorship to become his best self in front of Allah and in the footsteps of the Messenger .
 But that process- as we all recognize- takes time.
 And the fact that we aren’t giving him time before he is immediately lauded as an example and hosted on so many platforms, is alarming and speaks to the real issue.